Fe'i banana: Distribution

-Fe'i bananas are mainly found from the Moluccas in the west to French Polynesia in the east, particularly the Society Islands and the Marquesas Islands.
+Fe'i bananas are mainly found from the Maluku Islands (Moluccas) in the west to French Polynesia in the east, particularly the Society Islands and the Marquesas Islands.
 They have been important both as a staple and as a ceremonial food, although their cultivation and use has sharply declined in recent decades.
 As the Pacific Islanders spread by canoe throughout the Pacific, they took Fe'i bananas with them; cultivation has been traced back to around 250 BC in the Marquesas and to around 800 AD in Tahiti in the Society Islands.
 They are believed to have originated in the New Guinea area, where cultivars with seeds occur, as do the wild species from which they are thought to be descended.

 Cultivars

 Fe'i bananas are not in commercial cultivation.
 There are lists of cultivars for different islands, but it is not clear whether these are synonyms, with the same cultivar being known by different names in different locations and languages.
 Further, it is not clear whether local names apply to cultivars (i.e. distinct cultivated varieties) or to broader groups.
 Thus Ploetz et al. refer to a banana found in eastern Indonesia by the cultivar name 'Pisang Tongkat Langit'.
 However, pisang tongkat langit can be translated as "sky stick banana" or "heaven cane banana", corresponding to Rumphius' name Musa uranoscopos (heaven-gazing banana).
 Pisang tongkat langit is treated by other sources as referring to M. × troglodytarum as a whole rather than to a single cultivar.
-Significant genetic variation has been reported among bananas from the Moluccas for which this name is used.
+Significant genetic variation has been reported among bananas from Maluku Islands for which this name is used.

 The list below is selective; where many names are given in sources, it concentrates on those with the most description available.